apptentive/apptentive-ios/README.md

 The Apptentive Message Center provides an interface for you to communicate directly with your customers.
 People using your app are able to send you messages, which are routed to your Apptentive dashboard.
 When you reply to customer feedback, your response will immediately show up in the Message Center in their app.

-You might have a menu item in your settings menu, for example, titled "Feedback".
-When the user clicks on this item, you will open the Message Center.
-People might also be routed to Message Center through other interactions, such as the rating prompt.

-When you want to launch the Apptentive Message Center and feedback UI, import `ATConnect.h` then call `presentMessageCenterFromViewController:`:
+To launch the Apptentive Message Center, import `ATConnect.h` and then call `presentMessageCenterFromViewController:`:

 ``` objective-c
 #include "ATConnect.h"